ops4j/org.ops4j.pax.cdi/README.md

 Releases go to Maven Central.

-The first preview release Pax CDI 0.1.0 is under preparation.
+The current milestone release is Pax CDI 0.1.0.

 ## Issue Tracking